Route Planning 101

 • Move a control point: click and drag.

-• Add a control point: select the Control Point button and click on the desired place along the route line.
-Or, right click at any time, anywhere along your route, to pop up the Add Control Point option.
+• Add a control point: select the Control Point button and click on the desired place along the route line or right-click anywhere along your route, to pop up the Add Control Point option.

-• Remove a control point: when using the Control Point tool, click on the existing control point.
-Or, right click on a control point at any time to access the Remove option.
+• Remove a control point: when using the Control Point tool, click on the existing control point or right-click on a control point to access the Remove Control Point option.

 control points.gif